ciaranj/connect-auth/README.md

 Changelog
 =========

+ * 0.2.3
+    Added support for BitBucket (Thanks simplegeo)
+    Fixed bug introduced in 0.2.2 when dealing with strategies that 'fail'
  * 0.2.2
     Added index.js ( Pau Ramon Revilla ) to root folder for easier inclusion Added support for SSO with http://t.sina.com.cn/ ( Danny Siu )